neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

   start=ICs
   end=Problem

-We run OpenMC as the master application, so we next need to define a [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html) that will run the solid heat conduction model as the sub-application.
+We run OpenMC as the main application, so we next need to define a [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html) that will run the solid heat conduction model as the sub-application.
 We also require two transfers.
 To get the fission power into the solid model, we use a [MultiAppMeshFunctionTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppMeshFunctionTransfer.html)